ABI-Tutorials/CellML-OpenCOR-PMR/source/cellml_import_unit_params.rst

    :orange:`mappings`) of the top level CellML model.
-Note that the overall structure of the Noble62 model differs from that of the earlier HH model in that all units are defined in a units file and imported where needed (shown by the :red:`red arrows`).
+Note that the overall structure of the Noble62 model differs from that of the earlier HH model in that all units are defined in a units file and imported where needed (shown by the import arrows).
 Also the ion concentration parameters are defined in a parameters file and imported into the top level file but passed down to the modules that use them via the mappings.